kraken-hpc/kraken/examples/vbox/README.md

    3. build the kraken binaries;
    4. setup the directory/files needed for pxeboot;
    5. create the "layer0" image that the nodes will boot.
-3. It calls the script `create-nodes.sh`, which further uses the `VagrantFile` to create nodes `kr[1-4]`.  `create-nodes.sh` also immediatelly shuts these off as we don't want them on yet.
+3. It calls the script `create-nodes.sh`, which further uses the `VagrantFile` to create nodes `kr[1-4]`.  `create-nodes.sh` also immediately shuts these off as we don't want them on yet.
 4. Starts the (included) `vboxapi.go`, which provides a ReST API for VirtualBox VM power control.
 This allows Kraken to control the power state of the VMs.
 5. Starts `kraken` on the "kraken" (master) node.
 6. Loads the state information for the nodes.